This page was last updated in 2022.

-Columbia University NY Nurse Anesthetist Program was last reviewed 05/2009.
+University of Columbia CRNA Program was last reviewed 05/2009.
 It was given the maximum of 10 years accreditation and will be reviewed again 05/2019.
 This shows that the program is very stable.

 Pass Rate for CRNA Boards at Columbia University, NY

 CRNA Employment Rate: 100% Class of 2020